 - 1. Remove the cabinet door and the dead front panel. - 2.
-Cut a recess hole 20-1/4" W x 26-3/4" H (51.44 cm W x 67.95 cm H).
-There should be 1.5" to 1.75" (3.8cm to 4.45cm) of cabinet space extending from the wall.

-This space should be measured from either the top edge or bottom edge to the exterior side of the sheet rock.
-(See Figure 3.2).
+Cut a recess hole 20.25" W x 26.75" H (51.4 cm W x 68 cm H). - 3.
+There should be dimensions of 3.8cm to 4.4cm of space between the cabinet extending from the wall.
+This distance should be measured from either the top edge or bottom edge to the exterior side of the sheet rock.
+(See Figure 3.2.).

-NOTE: Do not insert the cabinet deeper than recommended in Step 2.
-If the cabinet is mounted to deep, you will not be able to re-attach the door assembly.
+NOTE: Do not insert the cabinet deeper than the recommended dimensions.
+If the cabinet is mounted too deep, you will not be able to reattach the door assembly.

-3. To mount the cabinet to the wall studs, insert a screw through the cabinet's side mounting holes into the wall stud.
+4. To mount the cabinet to the wall studs, insert a screw through the cabinet's side mounting holes directly into the wall stud.